MooersLab/pymolsnips/README.md

 The following step is to define the `*.pml' file type inside a *pml.vim* file.
 The *pml.vim* file is stored inside of a subfolder that contains the file type definition files.
-This subfolder is called *ftdetect* which is stored inside of the *~/.vim/bundle/ultisnips* folder.
+This subfolder is called *ftdetect*, which is stored inside of the *~/.vim/bundle/ultisnips* folder.
 This step is not necessary if you install the *bioSyntax-vim* plugin because it contains a *pml.vim* in its ftdetect subfolder.
 The *bioSyntax-vim* also provides color syntax highlighting for *.pml* files.